apple/ml-pointconvformer/README.md

 ```
 conda install pytorch==1.8.0 torchvision==0.9.0 torchaudio==0.8.0 cudatoolkit=10.1 -c pytorch
 ```
-However usually you should already have a docker environment that takes care of pyTorch.
+However usually you should already have an environment that takes care of pyTorch.

 Afterwards, running setup.sh will download all the prepared ScanNet dataset as well as installing the required packages.